 The attorneys at Kearney, Freeman, Fogarty & Joshi, PLLC, will be happy to answer any initial questions you might have about Virginia's property division laws.
 Please schedule an initial consultation today by calling toll free at 877-652-1553 or by contacting our Fairfax, Virginia, law office online.

-What Property Is Subject to Equitable Division?
+What Property Is Subject to Equitable Division in Virginia?

 This is a common question.
 Many of our clients have property holding sentimental value or particular item of property that they would like to retain following a divorce.
 Virginia classifies property into "separate property", "marital property" and part separate part marital property".
 Separate property is not subject to division by the court, while marital property will be subjected to negotiations or division.